 The ICC has indicted more than forty individuals, all from African countries.
 Seventeen people have been detained at The Hague, nine have been convicted of crimes, and four have been acquitted.

 Cases have been referred by the governments of Uganda, the Central African Republic, the Democratic Republic of Congo, and Mali relating to the civil wars and other conflicts that have raged in those countries.

 The UN Security Council made its first referral in 2005, for alleged crimes in the Darfur region of Sudan.
 This was followed in 2011 by a referral for Libya.

-In addition, the prosecutor’s office opened investigations proprio motu in Kenya in 2010, the Ivory Coast in 2011, Georgia in 2016, and Burundi in 2017, Bangladesh and Myanmar in 2019, and Afghanistan in 2020.
-Preliminary examinations have been opened in ten other countries, including Afghanistan, Colombia, Myanmar, Ukraine, and Venezuela—as well as in the Palestinian territories.
+In addition, the prosecutor’s office opened investigations proprio motu in Kenya in 2010, the Ivory Coast in 2011, Georgia in 2016, Burundi in 2017, Bangladesh and Myanmar in 2019, and Afghanistan in 2020.
+Preliminary examinations have been opened in eight other countries—including Colombia, Ukraine, and Venezuela—as well as in the Palestinian territories.